jamie120/ms4-wild-mile/README.md

 ## User Stories

-#### A detailed list of over 30 specific user stories has been complied to help steer the design process.
+#### A detailed list of over 30 specific user stories has been compiled to help steer the design process.
  * The list can be viewed using this link to a Google Drive Sheets file - [User Stories](https://docs.google.com/spreadsheets/d/1g_SrmtPI9fuqDBbD-NZnR5lpJLmGJHU5aqLjB80KybA/edit?usp=sharing)